Line search: Curve-fitting methods

 Curve-fitting methods have superlinear convergence when started close enough to the local minimum, but might diverge otherwise.
 Safeguarded curve-fitting methods simultaneously execute a linear-convergence method in parallel to the curve-fitting method.
 They check in each iteration whether the point found by the curve-fitting method is close enough to the interval maintained by safeguard method; if it is not, then the safeguard method is used to compute the next iterate.

 Multi-dimensional line search

 In general, we have a multi-dimensional objective function $f:\mathbb R^n\to\mathbb R$.
 The line-search method first finds a descent direction along which the objective function $f$ will be reduced, and then computes a step size that determines how far $\mathbf{x}$ should move along that direction.
 The descent direction can be computed by various methods, such as gradient descent or quasi-Newton method.
 The step size can be determined either exactly or inexactly.
-Here is an example gradient method that uses a line search in step 5:
+Here is an example gradient method that uses a line search in step 3 inside the loop: